Southport State High School Buildings: Block E

-Block E is a Hawksley "type F amended", and the upper level incorporates open-web metal trusses that reduce the requirement for supporting elements.
+Block E (recently renamed 'Elevate', along with most other buildings in the school), is a Hawksley "type F amended", and the upper level incorporates open-web metal trusses that reduce the requirement for supporting elements.

 Some first floor windows at the western end of the southern wall are modern replacements.

 The ground floor contains two large classrooms (former student recreation area and locker rooms) and toilets at the eastern end.
 The interior masonry walls are rendered and the ceilings are flat-sheeted, above the exposed open-web metal trusses.
 There is an enclosed kitchenette (former hat room) at the western end of the verandah.

 The first floor contains two classrooms and a dance studio (formerly four classrooms) separated by fixed partitions.
 The interior walls and ceilings are lined with flat aluminium sheets, with metal cover strips, including one remaining early partition (western classroom) that retains its angled blackboard mount, with cupboards below.

 Brick and timber building (Block F)

-Block F is a long, two-storey brick and timber-framed building, above an undercroft, with the upper level incorporating open-web metal trusses, which are set on rectangular concrete columns and cantilevered to support a west-facing verandah.
+Block F (recently renamed 'Flourish', along with most other buildings in the school), is a long, two-storey brick and timber-framed building, above an undercroft, with the upper level incorporating open-web metal trusses, which are set on rectangular concrete columns and cantilevered to support a west-facing verandah.
 The northern and southern ends have full-height brick walls enclosing concrete stairwells.
 The ground floor is face brick (east) and rendered (west); and the first floor is clad in ribbed metal sheeting, with large banks of timber-framed awning windows, with modern sliding fanlights, on the eastern side.
 The undercroft has rectangular concrete piers and is open to the east.

 The first floor verandah has a timber floor, square timber posts and bag racks that form a balustrade; the walls and raked ceiling are flat-sheeted, with cover strips, and the fixed timber-framed verandah windows have modern sliding fanlights.
 A central section of the first floor verandah has been enclosed with modern metal-framed sliding windows.
 The ground floor verandah has a concrete slab floor and ribbed aluminium sheet-lined ceiling.

 The first floor contains five classrooms and a staff room; the central two classrooms have been extended with the removal of the former verandah wall.
 The classroom walls and ceilings are flat-sheeted, with rounded cover strips.
 The ground floor comprises toilets adjacent to the northern and southern stairs, separated from central offices by passageways that connect the ground floor verandah with stairs on the eastern side that access the undercroft.
 The open undercroft contains a tuckshop.